 How many cores to buy

 More cores never hurt, but they are not what makes Minecraft smooth.
-Clock speed and cache do.
+Clock speed does.

 The short answer

 A Minecraft server needs one very fast core for the main tick, plus a few extra cores for chunk loading and garbage collection.
-Buy for single-thread speed and cache, not core count.
+Buy for single-thread speed, not core count.
 For heavy modpacks, pair that fast CPU with enough RAM.

-Space-Node runs every plan on high-clock AMD Ryzen 9 hardware with large cache, so your single tick thread stays fast even during chunk loading.
+Space-Node runs every plan on high-clock AMD Ryzen 9 hardware, so your single tick thread stays fast even during chunk loading.
 See the plans on our Minecraft hosting page, or check the performance hosting tier if you run demanding modpacks.